Why is the unboxing experience important for subscription businesses?

-When the package appears at that doorstep, our subscriber should feel a strange mixture of feelings – an ecstatic urge to open up the box and a pinch of sadness because its beauty will be destroyed by opening it up.
+When the package appears at that doorstep, your subscriber should feel a strange mixture of feelings – an ecstatic urge to open up the box and a pinch of sadness because its beauty will be destroyed after the unboxing experience.

 But, how can you achieve that level of package brilliance?
 Is it even humanly possible?

-Next, it would be great to align that design with the message and mission behind your business (aka the reasons why you’re offering the particular products, what need of your audience you are satisfying, who your audience is, etc.).
+Next, it would be great to align that design with the message and mission behind your business (aka the reasons why you’re offering the particular products, what audience needs you’re satisfying, who your audience is, etc.).

-Then, consider custom printing as an option that can fully showcase your beautiful design and meaningful branding.
+Then, consider custom packaging as an option that can fully showcase your beautiful design and meaningful branding.

-Take a look at the various options you can use that will improve the appearance of your boxes, without draining your wallet – click here for a full guide to custom packaging.
-But first, let’s cover the essence.
+Take a look at the various options you can use that will improve the appearance of your boxes without draining your wallet..
+But first, let’s cover the core ideas.

 The design of your subscription boxes should be aligned with branding in these ways:

-- It is merged with the message and goal of your business, and should be directed to your target audience (whether it’s pet owners, busy businessmans, nature lovers or maybe, aliens)
+- It is merged with the message and goal of your business, and should be directed to your target audience (whether it’s pet owners, busy entrepreneurs, nature lovers or maybe, aliens)